isomerpages/moe-springfieldsec/index.md

   - infopic:
       title: Release of O-Level Results
       id: infopic
-      description: Getting your O-Level results?
-Stay calm and review the important reminders, where to get information, and how to book appointments, all in one place.
+      description: Congratulations on completing your O Level education!
+Find out more about briefing slides, key reminders, information, and appointment booking in one place.
       button: more info
       url: https://for.edu.sg/sfss-o-result
       image: /images/oImg.jpg